 A personal injury lawyer can help you determine whether you have a case for negligence against your employer.
 They can also assess whether your injuries could entitle you to a bigger payout than offered by workers’ compensation.
 However, be aware that you cannot typically file for any compensation once you file for a personal injury claim.

-If you find yourself injured at work, it’s important to act quickly.
+If you find yourself hurt at work, it’s important to act quickly.
 Seek immediate medical attention if you require it and then make sure you document as much as possible.
 If the injury was not your fault, consider pursuing a personal injury claim before pursuing a workers compensation claim.
 If you follow these guidelines, then you’ll be able to secure the compensation you deserve.